Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: Self
 - **Components**: V, S
 - **Duration**: Instantaneous
-You attempt to transmute a spell’s energy to fire; make an INT (Arcana) check against the spellcaster’s spell save DC.
+You attempt to transmute a spell's energy to fire; make an INT (Arcana) check against the spellcaster's spell save DC.
 On a success, any damage dealt by the spell becomes Fire damage.
 - **Classes**: Sorcerer, Warlock, Wizard
 *(Source: CS)*